-I’m not planning on talking about Bitcoin/blockchain all the time but the current price and worries around energy consumption are also surfacing interesting discussions.
-So, more blockchain in this issue with Vinay Gupta and some pretty mind blowing ideas.
+I’m not planning on talking about Bitcoin/blockchain all the time but the current price and talk about energy consumption is also surfacing interesting discussions so more blockchain in this issue but this time with Vinay Gupta and some pretty mind blowing ideas.

-There’s an “Updates” section at the bottom with news on topics covered previously.
+There’s and “Updates” section at the bottom with some new info on topics covered previously.

 Broken Present, and No Future